quindar/quindar-angular/readme.md

 * AngularJS directives
 AngularJS directives are similar to HTML buttons that developers find in many Web pages.
 They can add these directives in your Web pages, similar to adding buttons or "div" tags.
 Each directive denotes a widget function, with associated backend data sources you can configure or customize).
 * Mission operations application
-Quindar-angular project is a mission operations application that uses a variety of widgets.
-You can add or customize your own widgets too using the widget framework from quindar-angular project.
+Quindar-ux-angular project is a mission operations application that uses a variety of widgets.
+You can add or customize your own widgets too using the widget framework from quindar-ux-angular project.

 ## How to Integrate with Quindar
 Quindar is a real-time mission operations application produced by Audacy.
 You can add your new AngularJS directive to grid-like window in Quindar as per the following steps:

-* Create a copy of Quindar-angular on your target host
+* Create a copy of Quindar-ux-angular on your target host
-  - e.g. git clone https://github.com/quindar/quindar-angular.git)
+  - e.g. git clone https://github.com/quindar/quindar-ux-angular.git)
 * Create a copy of your new AngularJS directive on your target host under a separate folder.
-* Copy your new directive JavaScript file to quindar-angular project.
+* Copy your new directive JavaScript file to quindar-ux-angular project.

 For example, you have a new directive called quindar-groundtrack.
   - From quindar-groundtrack project folder "/dist" (https://github.com/quindar/quindar-groundtrack/tree/master/dist)
-  - To the quindar-angular project folder "/app/directives".
+  - To the quindar-ux-angular project folder "/app/directives".
-* Copy your new directive factory JavaScript file to quindar-angular project.
+* Copy your new directive factory JavaScript file to quindar-ux-angular project.

 For example, you have a new directive called quindar-groundtrack with a factory file factory-groundtrack.js:
   - From quindar-groundtrack project folder "/example/app/factories" (https://github.com/quindar/quindar-groundtrack/tree/master/example/app/factories)
-  - To quindar-angular project folder "/app/factories"
+  - To quindar-ux-angular project folder "/app/factories"
 * Edit the quindarWidgetsControllers.js (controller) to add the new widget:
   - Add your widget definition in the $scope.widgetDefinitions:
 ```